itamarsb/aws-cloud-engineering-lab/terraform/01-ec2-and-ssm/README.md

 This approach mirrors how infrastructure is developed, reviewed and maintained in professional engineering teams.

-# Stage 1 — Build the Terraform Project from Scratch

 ---

 ## Step 1 — Create the Project Directory